 Case Studies Surrounding Heart Intelligence

 Amazing new discoveries have revealed that the heart organ is intelligent.
-Sometimes our heart can lead the brain both in our interpretation of the external world as well as in the actions we chose to take.
+Sometimes our heart can lead the brain both in our interpretation of the external world as well as the actions we choose to take.
 A large number of case studies was enough to prompt scientists to examine the heart with a different lens.
 They began by testing old theories that claim that the heart is involved in our feelings, emotions, and premonitions.

 Since cardiac surgeon Christian Barnard's first successful human heart transplant in South Africa in 1967, heart transplant recipients have had some intriguing experiences.
 Some of these events were so strange that recipients sought to meet the families of their donors to find out what was happening to them.

 - A gentle, soft-spoken woman who never drank alcohol and hated football received a heart from a crashed biker donor and turned into an aggressive, beer-drinking football fan.

 - A 47-year-old Caucasian male received a heart from a 17-year-old African American male.
 The recipient was surprised by his newfound love of classical music.
 What he discovered later was that the donor, who loved classical music and played the violin, had died in a drive-by shooting, clutching his violin case to his chest.
 A man who could barely write suddenly developed a talent for poetry.

 - An eight-year-old girl who received the heart of a ten-year-old murdered girl had horrifying nightmares of a man murdering her donor.
 The dreams were so traumatic that psychiatric help was sought.
 The girl’s images were so specific that the psychiatrist and the mother notified the police.
 Using the most detailed and horrid descriptive memories provided by the little girl, the police gathered enough evidence to find the murderer, charge him, and get a conviction for rape and first-degree murder.